 For most of us, getting in and out of a chair is a task that we do often without a second thought.
 For an older adult or an individual with mobility issues, physical impairments, or joint difficulties, this simple task can be difficult, take a lot of energy, and sometimes even be painful.

-For many, using these methods for chair transfers can increase the amount of energy required, which decreases their endurance for other activities.
-They may also be at increased risk of falling or obtaining an injury during their transfers, or they may not get up as often due to the difficulty it takes to transfer.
+For many, using these methods for chair transfers can increase the amount of energy required which decreases their endurance for other activities.
+They may also be at increased risk of falling, obtaining an injury during their transfers, or they may not get up as often due to the difficulty of the transfer.

 Chair transfers for caregivers